Eomm/blog-posts/posts/bonus-timeouts.md

 As always, we developers need to find a balance between performance and security.

-So, for the sake of this article, let's set the `connectionsCheckingInterval` to 100 milliseconds to appreciate the timeouts in real time, or if you would like to see a real Slowloris attack in action set the `headerRate` to 60 seconds!
+So, for the sake of this article, let's set the `connectionsCheckingInterval` to 100 milliseconds to appreciate the timeouts in real time, or if you would like to see a real Slowloris attack in action, set the `headerRate` to 60 seconds!

 ```bash